Table of Contents

 Glucocorticoids are a type of steroid hormone that suppress inflammation in the body’s tissues, as well as play an important function in metabolism, such as blood sugar levels, controlling blood pressure, and getting proper sleep.

-High Cortisol vs. Lower Cortisol Levels
+High vs. Lower Cortisol Levels

 The amount of cortisol in the body generally peaks in the early morning and decreases as the day goes on.
-Abnormally high levels of cortisol in the body can be caused by some steroid medications or underlying health issues.

 Chronic or toxic stress can also be a factor that causes unusually high levels of cortisol.

-In a state of constant stress, cortisol levels remain elevated and lead to problems with anxiety, depression, and sleep disturbances among other symptoms.
+In a state of constant stress, cortisol levels remain elevated and are one of the major causes of anxiety.

-These types of problems are a major reason why many people turn to alcohol or drugs to self-medicate their symptoms, which can lead to substance use disorders and the need for treatment.
+These types of problems are a reason why many people turn to alcohol or drugs to self-medicate their symptoms, which can lead to substance use disorders and the need for treatment.

 Signs of High Cortisol